Neural Distributed Source Coding: Architectural Details

 \textbf{Hyperparameters for CelebA-HQ Experiment. } For this experiment, we used the single $8\times$ downscaling encoder with codebook bits $\{1, 2, 3, 4\}$, resulting in the total rates of $\{512, 1024, 1536, 2048\}$.

-\textbf{Distributed optimization. } For gradient compression VQ-VAEs, we followed the same architecture as the image compression experiments, but replaced all convolutional layers with fully-connected layers.
-Full specification of the network is included in the code submission.
+\textbf{Distributed optimization. } For gradient compression VQ-VAEs, we followed the same architecture as the image compression experiments but replaced all convolutional layers with fully-connected layers.
+Full specification of the network is available at \href{https://github.com/acnagle/neural-dsc}{\texttt{https://github.com/acnagle/neural-dsc}}.

-\subsection{Stereo Image Dataset}
+\section{Stereo Image Dataset}

-For our stereo image compression experiment, we follow the setup of \citep{NDIC}.
-First, we construct training/test datasets using the files specified in the official repository for \citep{ayzikA2020dsin} (\url{https://github.com/ayziksha/DSIN/tree/master/src/data_paths}).
-Then we apply the same preprocessing steps of \citep{NDIC}, where we first take the center crop of size $370 \times 740$, then resizing it to $128 \times 256$ using PyTorch transformations.
-This results in the training split containing 1576 pairs of stereo images and test split containing 790 pairs.
+For our stereo image compression experiment, we follow the setup of \cite{NDIC}.
+First, we construct training/test datasets using the files specified in the official repository for \cite{ayzikA2020dsin} (\url{https://github.com/ayziksha/DSIN/tree/master/src/data_paths}).
+Then we apply the same preprocessing steps of \cite{NDIC}, where we first take the center crop of size $370 \times 740$, then resize it to $128 \times 256$ using PyTorch transformations.
+This results in the training split containing 1576 pairs of stereo images and the test split containing 790 pairs.
+In \cref{fig:kitti_bpp_ldmic}, we show the performance of LDMIC \cite{zhang2023ldmic} with two sources against all other methods.
+For LDMIC, we vary the compression rate for one of the two views, denoted by $\bm{x}$, (Rate (bpp) on the x-axis) and fix the compression rate for the other one, denoted by $\bm{y}$, as 24 bits-per-pixel so that LDMIC can losslessly compress the second view $\bm{y}$.
+In principle, the LDMIC for two image views should recover our setup.
+However, the results in \cref{fig:kitti_bpp_ldmic} demonstrate that the performance of LDMIC when configured in this way is generally much worse than our approach and other neural distributed source coding schemes designed for compression with side information.

-\subsection{Training Details}
+\section{Training Details}

-For stereo image compression experiments, we trained our models for up to 1000 epochs on a DGX machine.
+We trained our models for up to 1000 epochs on a DGX machine for stereo image compression experiments.
 Some training runs were early stopped because the validation performance started to plateau.
 For CelebA-HQ experiments, we trained the VQ-VAEs for a total of 20 epochs distributed over two Nvidia GTX 2080 GPUs.
-For gradient compression experiments, we trained the fully-connected VQ-VAEs for 500 epochs on a single GPU.
+We trained the fully connected VQ-VAEs for 500 epochs on a single GPU for gradient compression experiments.

-In all cases, we evaluated validation loss after each epoch and observed no overfitting.
+We evaluated validation loss after each epoch in all cases and observed no overfitting.
 This leads us to believe that it may be possible to further improve the performance of our method by training a larger network, which we leave for future work.